How fast is your CDN

 The skill now in software engineering isn't just deep technical knowledge, but also understanding what to add to the product to deliever value and what NOT to build.

 These are sidecar references rather than core page payload.
 They load after the page renders, but they mirror the kind of throughput, latency, and region-to-region tradeoffs we should all think about.
-Also this tech is absurd, Im using the internets global security provider to scrape two sites (cloudflare normally prevents people from scraping now they help you do it....)
-It might break or they might sunset the product but for now its really cool.
+They are fetched through a same-origin Worker endpoint and then cached aggressively so the page stays cheap to serve.

 p50 plus p99 for the current 1 day window.
-When Browser Rendering is available on Cloudflare it scrapes from the site context; otherwise it falls back to the public latency endpoint.Loading the Europe-only latency matrix.
+The Worker fetches the public latency endpoints directly and caches the result at the edge.Loading the Europe-only latency matrix.

 On /edge, you can inspect what Cloudflare sees about the current request: colo, protocol, TLS, ASN, ISP, and whatever else is available on that connection.
 I find it pretty cool that this is exposed easily, it also helps if you are curious about your ISP or routing.